Best Mattresses for Sleep Apnea of 2023

 120 days

-Layla is a flippable, two-sided mattress with a soft side and a firm side.
-You can simply flip to your desired firmness.
-Both sides offer great support and help with pressure point relief.
+Layla is a flippable, two-sided mattress with a soft side and a firm side, so you can simply flip to your desired firmness.
+Both sides offer great support and help with pressure point relief by cradling your joints.

-The firm side (7/10 on the mattress firmness scale) is great for back sleepers and stomach sleepers to help keep the spine aligned and breathing pathways clear.
+The firm side (7/10 on the mattress firmness scale) is great for back sleepers and stomach sleepers; it helps keep the spine aligned and breathing pathways clear.
 If you have sleep apnea and sleep on your back, this mattress is a great choice.
-The Layla mattress also features memory foam infused with copper, which can reduce inflammation and improves cooling.
+The Layla mattress also features memory foam infused with copper, which can reduce inflammation and improve cooling.

 Layla offers a 120-night sleep trial and a lifetime warranty.
 Both shipping and returns are free, for a hassle-free purchase experience.